I've got my panel in my garage which is where my plug would be. What would expected costs be? Thanks all.

 Last edited by neptune on Mar 23rd, 2017 1:23 pm, edited 1 time in total.

-$300 seems to be good price.
-What hardware did you buy other than the outlet?some1not wrote: ↑ I believe I paid ~$300 + taxes for my install and inspection I think, I'll have to look it up when I get home.
+some1not wrote: I believe I paid ~$300 + taxes for my install and inspection I think, I'll have to look it up when I get home.
 I had an unfinished basement which made it easy for him to run the wire.
 I went through the esasafe web site and found several electricians near me.

 I bought all the parts myself from a hardware store and had a nema 14-50 outlet installed.
 The wire itself will cost you the most depending how far you need to run.
 They may charge you more for a hard wire charger install or if you are buying parts from the electrician.